okteto/node-codespaces/README.md

 ## Cloud Native Development

 Now, let's make a change on the app.
-But instead of changing the code in CodeSpaces and then redeploying the application like we normally do, we are going to develop it directly in Okteto.
+But instead of changing the code in Codespaces and then redeploying the application like we normally do, we are going to develop it directly in Okteto.
 To do this, go to back to the terminal, navigate to the `frontend` folder, and then run `okteto up`.

 Running  `okteto up` will, among other things, synchronize the file system in your CodeSpace with the one in your application's container and run your application in hot reload mode.
 Anytime you change a file in your IDE, the change will be automatically synchronized, and the node process will hot reload it.